riccardo-nannini/ssh-honeypot/README.md

 	- **cat text.txt** : prints the content of a file.
 	- **cp source.txt destination.txt** : creates destination.txt and copies the content of source.txt

+## Disclaimer :page_facing_up:

+All information and software available on this repository are for educational purposes only.
+Usage of tools from this repository for attacking targets without prior mutual consent is illegal.
+It is the end user’s responsibility to obey all applicable local, state and federal laws.

 ## Developer :busts_in_silhouette:
  #### Riccardo Nannini :it:
 - [Linkedin](https://www.linkedin.com/in/riccardo-nannini/), [Twitter](https://twitter.com/NanniniRiccardo)